Kouprasith Abhay: More coups

 Kouprasith wanted Royalist control of Kong Le's Neutralists.
 Some of Kong Le's subordinate officers, with the connivance of the RLA General Staff, deposed him on 17 October 1966, sending him into exile.
 Four days later, in a separate action, Thao Ma and Bounleut Saycocie launched an unsuccessful airborne coup against the government.
 After failing to kill Kouprasith with an air strike on the General Staff headquarters the Royal Lao Air Force general led ten of his T-28 fighter pilots in a flight into exile in Thailand.

 On 24 November 1966, Pathet Lao troops captured government positions at Tha Thom in Military Region 2.
 However, since Kouprasith's MR 5 troops were closer to the scene, he flew in Royalist reinforcements while the RLAF bombed the enemy.
 Tha Thom was retaken on the 28th.

 When the General Staff shuffled officers' assignments in July 1968, Kouprasith retained command of Military Region 5.
 In early March 1970, Kouprasith was charged with holding the vital Route 7/13 intersection with a four battalion force.
 At about the same time, the March 1970 change of government in Cambodia led to increased communist activity in the vicinity of Kouprasith's native Khong Island.
 By 18 July, the North Vietnamese had captured the eastern ferry landing on the mainland.
-The Military Region 4 commander was overwhelmed dealing with the communist offensive roaring forth from the Ho Chi Minh Trail.
-On the 20th, Kouprasith hastily forwarded two battalions and a pair of 105mm howitzers to defend the island.
+The Military Region 4 commander was overwhelmed dealing with the communist offensive roaring forth from the Ho Chi Minh trail.
+On the 20th, Kouprasith hastily forwarded two battalions and a pair of 105 mm howitzers to defend the island.
 A third battalion was supplied from Military Region 3.
 A makeshift fourth battalion was thrown together from personnel drafted from all the MR 5 battalions; it too went to Khong Island.